America's Psychic Challenge

+Description

 During a national search of thousands, sixteen self-professed psychics were interviewed and tested to gain a spot to compete on television.
 For the program, tests were created by the production company with the stated goal of assessing contestants' supernatural abilities.
 As each psychic is tested, they are awarded points based on the results of the tests.
 At the end of every show, the two psychics with the highest scores move forward to continue in the competition, and the low-scored contestants leave the series.
 Ultimately, the final two psychics face off to compete for the grand prize of $100,000 and the title of "America’s #1 Psychic".

+Broadcast history

 The show premiered on the Lifetime Television Network on October 12, 2007.
 Eight episodes aired with John Burke as the show host.
 The winner of the first season was Michelle Whitedove.
 In the final challenge, Whitedove and her challenger Jackie Barrett were handed a photograph of a man.
 As psychic detectives, they were given thirty minutes to find a stuntman that was buried underground in ten acres of California desert.
 Whitedove laid the photograph of the man on the exact location, as men dug up the box in which a stuntman lay buried with an oxygen tank.

 Other competitors were Tori Allah, Jeff Baker, Sloan Bella, Jamie Clark, Silvana Fillmore, Joseph McBratney, Lynn Miller, Naryza Sanchez, Catherine Powell, Karyn Reese, Zenobia Simmons, Kim Stempien, Joseph Tittel, and Robin Zodiac.

 February 2011 winner Michelle Whitedove was invited to participate in Psychic Challenge International or Het Zesde Zintuig.
 Winners from six countries were brought together for extreme psychic challenges in the Netherlands.